 JTAG is the commonly-used acronym for the Boundary Scan Test (BST) feature defined for integrated circuits by IEEE Standard 1149.1.
 This standard defines input/output pins, logic control functions, and commands which facilitate both board and device level testing without the use of specialized test equipment.
-The Xilinx XCR5032C devices use the JTAG interface for In-System Programming/Reprogramming.
-Although only a subset of the full JTAG command set is implemented (see Table 2, the devices are fully capable of sitting in a JTAG scan chain.
+Xilinx XCR3032C devices use the JTAG interface for In-System Programming/Reprogramming.
+Although only a subset of the full JTAG command set is implemented (see Table 2), the devices are fully capable of sitting in a JTAG scan chain.

-The Xilinx XCR5032C's JTAG interface includes a TAP Port defined by the IEEE 1149.1 JTAG Specification.
-As implemented in the Xilinx XCR5032C, the TAP Port includes four of the five pins (refer to Table 3 described in the JTAG specification: TCK, TMS, TDI, and TDO.
+The Xilinx XCR3032C's JTAG interface includes a TAP Port defined by the IEEE 1149.1 JTAG Specification.
+As implemented in the Xilinx XCR3032C, the TAP Port includes four of the five pins (refer to Table 3) described in the JTAG specification: TCK, TMS, TDI, and TDO.
 The fifth signal defined by the JTAG specification is TRST (Test Reset).
 TRST is considered an optional signal, since it is not actually required to perform BST or ISP.
-The Xilinx XCR5032C saves an I/O pin for general purpose use by not implementing the optional TRST signal in the JTAG interface.
-Instead, the Xilinx XCR5032C supports the test reset functionality through the use of its power up reset circuit, which is included in all Xilinx CPLDs.
-The pins associated with the TAP Port should connect to an external pull-up resistor to keep the JTAG pins from floating when they are not being used (see section on Terminations).
+The Xilinx XCR3032C saves an I/O pin for general purpose use by not implementing the optional TRST signal in the JTAG interface.
+Instead, the Xilinx XCR3032C supports the test reset functionality through the use of its power up reset circuit, which is included in all Xilinx CPLDs.
+The pins associated with the TAP Port should connect to an external pull-up resistor to keep the JTAG pins from floating when they are not being used (See "Terminations" on page 8.).

-In the Xilinx XCR5032C, the four mandatory JTAG pins each require a unique, dedicated pin on the device.
+In the Xilinx XCR3032C, the four mandatory JTAG pins each require a unique, dedicated pin on the device.
 The devices come from the factory with these I/O pins set to perform JTAG functions, but through the software, the final function of these pins can be controlled.
 If the end application will require the device to be reprogrammed at some future time with ISP, then the pins can be left as dedicated JTAG functions, which means they are not available for use as general purpose I/O pins.
-However, unlike competing CPLDs, the Xilinx XCR5032C allow the macrocells associated with these pins to be used as buried logic when the JTAG/ISP function is enabled.
+However, unlike some CPLDs, the Xilinx XCR3032C allow the macrocells associated with these pins to be used as buried logic when the JTAG/ISP function is enabled.
 This is the default state for the software, and no action is required to leave these pins enabled for the JTAG/ISP functions.
-If, however, JTAG/ISP is not required in the end application, the software can specify that this function be turned off and that these pins be used as general purpose I/O. Because the devices initially have the JTAG/ISP functions enabled, the JEDEC file can be down loaded into the device once, after which the JTAG/ISP pins will become general purpose I/O. This feature is good for manufacturing because the devices can be programmed during test and assembly of the end product and yet still use all of the I/O pins after the programming is done.
+If, however, JTAG/ISP is not required to leave these pins enabled for the JTAG/ISP functions.
+If, however, JTAG/ISP is not required in the end application, the software can specify that this function be turned off and that these pins be used as general purpose I/O. Because the devices initially have the JTAG/ISP functions enabled, the JEDEC file can be downloaded into the device once, after which the JTAG/ISP pins will become general purpose I/O. This feature is good for manufacturing because the devices can be programmed during test and assembly of the end product and yet still use all of the I/O pins after the programming is done.
 It eliminates the need for a costly, separate programming step in the manufacturing process.
 Of course, if the JTAG/ISP function is never required, this feature can be turned off in the software and the device can be programmed with an industry-standard programmer, leaving the pins available for I/O functions.
-Table 4 defines the dedicated pins used by the four mandatory JTAG signals for each of the XCR5032C package types.
+Table 4 defines the dedicated pins used by the four mandatory JTAG signals for each of the XCR3032C package types.